Mechaick/ros1_bridge/README.md

+This package also support theora_image_transport package and can be used as an inspiration to bridge any package not finishing by "_msgs"

 # Bridge communication between ROS 1 and ROS 2

 This package provides a network bridge which enables the exchange of messages between ROS 1 and ROS 2.